ivanmota/IgugaChecksumUtility/docs/en-US/Send-IgugaMailMessage.md

 ```

 ### -Subject
-Sets the subject of the message.
+Sets the subject of the message

 ```yaml
 Type: String